OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 ## Known issues

 - In Outlook on Windows, the `OnMessageRecipientsChanged` event fires on reply or reply all.
 The expected behavior is implemented in Outlook on the web where this event doesn't fire in those cases.
-- The `item.body.appendOnSendAsync` API throws an error (code 9047) in Outlook on Windows.
-This API works correctly in Outlook on the web.

 ## Copyright